basu-10/nightcraft/app-artsy/README.md

 - roles
 - optional derived is_admin

-Curio persists app-specific profile data in PostgreSQL.
+NEERA persists app-specific profile data in PostgreSQL.

-When `AUTH_MODE=sso`, Curio now also attempts shared-session bootstrap via `/session/me` before each request.
-If the user already logged in on the landing page, Curio hydrates local profile/session state automatically and opens with the user already signed in.
+When `AUTH_MODE=sso`, NEERA now also attempts shared-session bootstrap via `/session/me` before each request.
+If the user already logged in on the landing page, NEERA hydrates local profile/session state automatically and opens with the user already signed in.

-Curio also exposes a basic admin page at `GET /admin` (admin role only) with summary counts for profiles, works, reviews, lists, and notes.
+NEERA also exposes a basic admin page at `GET /admin` (admin role only) with summary counts for profiles, works, reviews, lists, and notes.

 ## Profile Header Editing